ABSENCE FROM SCHOOL

 - Keep in contact with us, especially if the absence is a long one.

 The Local Authority, through the school's Educational Welfare Officer, also regularly checks the attendance of all children at school and will investigate cases of absence when a child is away for more than an average of one day a fortnight, whether the absence is authorised or not.
+Please be also be aware that checks are made by the Educational Welfare Officer if your child is regularly late for school.

 When deciding whether to allow term time leave, for any reason, the school will consider: